The Schwarzian from gauge theories: Introduction

-{In this paper} by low-temperature expansion we mean an expansion that takes us to zero-temperature and that precisely at zero-temperature, it reduces the partition function to a superconformal index located as~$\alpha_0=0\,$.~\footnote{Thus, the $\beta\to\infty$ limits studied in this paper are not counting ground states but BPS gauge invariant states in $\mathcal{N}=4$ SYM.} There are as many such families of expansions as independent superconformal indices (sectors) in $\mathcal{N}=4$ SYM and each such family is defined by a set of~\emph{boundary conditions} or precisely linear constraints upon chemical potentials.~$\frac{1}{4}$,~$\frac{1}{8}$ and~$\frac{1}{16}$-BPS boundary conditions and their corresponding expansions are all encoded in~\eqref{eq:FInfinityIntro}.
+By low-temperature expansion we mean an expansion of the master formula~\eqref{eq:FInfinityIntro} that takes us to zero-temperature and that precisely at zero-temperature, it approaches the supersymmetric locus~$\alpha_0=0\,$.~\footnote{This $\beta\to\infty$ limits of the continuum reductions studied in this paper are not counting ground states but BPS states in $\mathcal{N}=4$ SYM.} There are as many families of such expansions as independent superconformal indices (sectors) in $\mathcal{N}=4$ SYM and each such family is defined by a set of~\emph{boundary conditions} or precisely linear constraints upon chemical potentials.~$\frac{1}{4}$,~$\frac{1}{8}$ and~$\frac{1}{16}$-BPS boundary conditions and their corresponding expansions are all encoded in~\eqref{eq:FInfinityIntro}.

-Given an index, there are infinitely many ways to reach it as $\Lambda R\to \infty\,$.
-The reparameterization group invariance that the Schwarzian breaks~\cite{Maldacena:2016upp,Jensen:2016pah,Kitaev:2017awl}\cite{Almheiri:2014cka} is one that generates motion within the family of limits leading to the reference index.
+After picking up a superconformal locus ($\alpha=0$) to expand around, there are infinitely many ways to reach it as $\Lambda R\to \infty\,$.
+This is precisely the ambiguity of limits that we mentioned above.
+The reparameterization group invariance that the Schwarzian breaks~\cite{Maldacena:2016upp,Jensen:2016pah,Kitaev:2017awl,Stanford:2017thb}\cite{Almheiri:2014cka} is one that generates motion within such family of limits to the continuum.
 It corresponds, as well, to a set of chemical potential-dependent redefinitions of the cutoff~$\Lambda\mapsto \Lambda^\prime(\Lambda)\,$ such that~$\frac{\Lambda}{\Lambda^\prime (\Lambda)}\to1$ as $\Lambda R\to \infty\,$.
+For this reason sometimes we will also call it renormalization ambiguity.
+Such renormalizations would change the form of the free energy and thus the new thermodynamic charges as well --which are gradients of the deformed free energy with respect to the new chemical potentials --.
+The deformed charges become non-linearly related to the original ones.
+Such non-linear relation determines the relation among density of states via the chain-rule.
+Schematically, $\rho_{def}(E_{def})=\frac{d E}{d E_{def}}\,\rho(E)\,$.
+This makes contact with the previously mentioned microcanonical perspective on the ambiguity of limits to the continuum.

-To test~\eqref{eq:FInfinityIntro} the goal will be to derive the free energy of the Schwarzian theory.
+To show that the master formula~\eqref{eq:FInfinityIntro} captures sensible near-horizon physics after selecting the appropriate flow to the continuum, we will explicitly recover the first contributions in an infrared expansion of the free energy of super Schwarzian theories.
 For this we will select to work in a near~$\frac{1}{8}$-BPS sector, and in a near-$\frac{1}{16}$-BPS sector.
+Once this is done, it will then be essentially obvious that a limit to the continuum exists that takes~\eqref{eq:FInfinityIntro} to a complete quantum Schwarzian description, not just at the semiclassical level (See the discussion at the end of section~\ref{sec:QUantumSchwarzian}.).